yixincai/ROS/README.md

-ROS packages for navigation and manipulation
+Packages for navigation and manipulation for PR2 (specific packages for pioneer 2 are in repository ROS_P2OS)